soniah/blog/content/posts/2010-08-18-resetting-alom-password-on-solaris.md

 sc&gt;resetsc
 sc&gt;poweroff -f</tt></pre>

 Remove power cords, return old hard disks, turn back on.
-These last steps aren&#8217;t necessary, but it&#8217;s good to check that the ALOM password has indeed been reset.
+These last steps aren't necessary, but it's good to check that the ALOM password has indeed been reset.

 Some good links: